aldivi/caland/CALANDv3_User_Guide_PDFsourcefile.md

 #### Overview of `CALAND()`

 The `CALAND()` function is the carbon and greenhouse gas accounting model, which is defined in the CALAND.r file.
 It uses the input files generated by `write_caland_inputs()`.
 A single scenario file is simulated each time  `CALAND()` is run, producing a single main output .xls file that summarizes outputs for 214 variables including annual and cumulative metrics, each in an individual worksheet.
-There is a suite of settings ([arguments](#arguments-in-caland)) with various options that you choose when running  `CALAND()`, such as which carbon values to use from the carbon inputs file (i.e., mean, mean+sd, mean-sd, min, or max) and which level of forest non-regeneration to assume following high severity wildfire.
+There is a suite of settings (<span style="color:blue">arguments</span>) with various options that you choose when running  `CALAND()`, such as which carbon values to use from the carbon inputs file (i.e., mean, mean+sd, mean-sd, min, or max) and which level of forest non-regeneration to assume following high severity wildfire.

 Model structure & order of operations: